How to Increase Hand Speed - J Release

 How do we get our wrists to move the fastest way possible?

-Obviously, as I talked about in the release video, trying to get the club from this side of the ball to this side of the ball is the name of the game.
+Obviously as I talked about in the release video, trying to get the club from this side of the ball to this side of the ball is the name of the game.

-That is what you're trying to do in the golf swing, and you're trying to do it as quickly as humanly possible, while still having control over that club face.
+and you're trying to do it as quickly as humanly possible while still having control over that club face.

-So the first way what I want you to do I've got a six iron here this is a good one to practice with.
+So the first way what I want you to do, I've got a six iron here.

 I'm going to take the club back and I'm just going to let the wrist hint swing back.